 A person that has outlived their useful life who is of no economic value to society and a potential burden upon it; just marking time till they pass away.

 That may sound harsh, but it is a commonly held view amongst the Nations of the developed world.

 It is important that I set the scene for a new age, of which you and I are already part, whether we know it or not.

 I have assumed a potential average future life expectancy of 100 years as the basis for my programs.
-If you find that to be somewhat ambitious (ridiculous, strange, whatever), I recommend that if you have not already done so, you read that article before continuing.
+If you find that to be somewhat ambitious (ridiculous, strange, whatever), in my opinion, and the opinions of many experts in the field of longevity science, if anything it is conservative.

-But the fact is, this is now well within our reach as the “longevity revolution”, already happening in biotechnology and medical science, will result in a quantum leap in our lifespans, but even more important – in how long we will stay healthy.
+The fact is, this is now well within our reach as the “longevity revolution”, already happening in biotechnology and longevity medicine and science, will result in a quantum leap in our lifespans, but even more important – in how long we will stay healthy.

 Why 4 Popular Myths about Ageing are Wrong.